 Project construction will include a significant operation to import soil (borrow) material for construction of the flood protection system.
 The project plans to obtain borrow material from within the surrounding basins.

 Regional San’s Board of Directors certified the project’s final Environmental Impact Report in September 2012.
-Construction is anticipated to begin in summer 2017.
+Construction began in May 2017.

 Level of flood protection

 Borrow material required

 400,000 cubic yards

 What to Expect During Construction